How it all began

 Over the years, activites such as a crafts fair, musical concerts, Sled Dog Rides, and several food events have become part of the festivities.

 Each year, Grand Marshals are selected from the community, usually based on their service, especially to the Winter Festival.
 The late Bob Cary and his wife, Edith Sommer Cary, two of the original members of the Ski Club, were honored as Grand Marshals of the 2006 Voyageur Winter Festival.
 In 2008, Terri and Terry Schocke were honored for their many years of volunteer service with the Festival.
 2010 Marshals were Nancy and Doug Scheibe.
-Nancy is a sculptor herself and each year creates a sculpture both in the park and in front of the Front Porch, Festival Headquarters.
+Nancy is a sculptor herself and each year creates a sculpture both in the park and in front of the Front Porch, Festival Headquarters, owned by Nancy and Doug.
 Read more about Nancy here.

 In 2007, the name of the festival changed from Voyageur Winter Festival to Ely Winter Festival.
 The historical aspect is still represented during the two surrounding weekends of the festival and there are always a lot of additional events for the artistically inclined, the musically inclined, those who love the outdoors and those who love to eat!
 There’s always something for the whole family!

 To see this year’s events, please visit our Events Calendar on a regular basis.

 To understand what it takes to put on a Festival like this, read What does it take to put on a Festival?